Classical actions of quantum permutation groups: Quantum permutations: the ergodic case

 \begin{proof} Set $B = C(X)$ and let $B_{n}$ be the spectral subspace corresponding to the $n$-th irreducible representation of $S_{N}^{+}$.
 Assume that the action is non-trivial so that $n_{0} = \min\{n\geqslant 1 \mid B_{n}\neq \{0\}\}$ is well defined.
 It was shown in the proof of \cite[Thm 6.5]{freslon2021tannaka} that

-If $n_{0} > 1$, then $B_{1} = \{0\}$ so that $A = B_{0}\oplus B_{n_{0}}$ is a finite-dimensional C*-algebra (the stability under the $*$-operation comes from the fact that the irreducible representations of $S_{N}^{+}$ are self-conjugate) such that $xy$ is scalar for all $x, y\in A$.
-Considering a non-trivial projection then it yields a contradiction, so we conclude that $n_{0} = 1$.
-But then, $B_{0}\oplus B_{1}$ is a C*-subalgebra which is stable by definition, hence the result. \end{proof}
+If $n_{0} > 1$, then $B_{1} = \{0\}$ so that $A = B_{0}\oplus B_{n_{0}}$ is a finite-dimensional C*-algebra (the stability under the $*$-operation comes from the fact that the irreducible representations of $S_{N}^{+}$ are self-conjugate) such that $x\cdot y$ is scalar for all $x, y\in A$.
+Considering a non-trivial projection then yields a contradiction, hence we conclude that $n_{0} = 1$.
+But then, $B_{0}\oplus B_{1}$ is a C*-subalgebra which is stable under the action by definition, hence the result. \end{proof}

 Our purpose is to describe more precisely the actions appearing above.
 The only unkown parameter is the multiplicity of the representation $\rho_{1}$, which we will denote by $m$.
 For $m = 1$, the space acted upon has $N$ points, and this yields the standard action of $S_{N}^{+}$.